 You don’t mess with the Carrot.

 Because your shirt will be printed to order we ask for a 5 day working window before dispatch.
-We aim to be a lot quicker, but this gives us a bit of leaway if things don’t go quite to plan.
+We aim to be a lot quicker, (usually the next working day), but this gives us a bit of leaway if things don’t go quite to plan.